Ilovelibrary/Fresh-Tomatoes-REST-API/README.md

 ## Introduction ##

-This is a REST API server for the fresh-tomatoes website.
+This is a REST API server for the fresh-tomatoes website(http://13.57.178.170:3000/).
 You can execute app.py or dockerize it to run it.
-To dockerize it, execute "docker-compose build" to build an image, and then execute "docker-compose up" to run the container.
+To dockerize it, execute "docker-compose build" to build an image, and then execute "docker-compose up".

 ## API Guide ##